 Why Did Adolf Hitler Hate Jewish People?

 The bulk of Adolf Hitler and the Nazi Party’s outlook toward life were primarily fueled by anti-Semitism.
-In the following paragraphs, we delve deep by exploring events in Hitler’s life that fueled the Führer’s deranged hatred of Jews.
+In the following paragraphs, we delve deep by exploring events in Hitler’s life that fueled the Führer’s deranged hatred for the Jews.
 But first, here is a concise look at antisemitism in a pre-WWI Europe.

 Background of Anti-Semitism in Europe

-Hatred of Jews was not born during Hitler’s era.
+Hatred for the Jews was not born during Hitler’s era.
 Neither was Hitler the inventor of that hate.
-Since time immemorial, Jews across Europe and other parts of the world have been brutally persecuted and oppressed in the harshest of ways.
+Since time immemorial Jews across Europe and other parts of the world have been brutally persecuted and oppressed in the harshest of ways.
 It was either because of envy or sheer disgust.
 Many ancient societies that perpetuated the hate claimed that Jewish people were unable to conform (culturally or religiously) to the society that they found themselves in.

-In the Dark Ages, Jews were persecuted simply because of their religious beliefs.
+In the Dark Ages, Jews were persecuted primarily because of their religious beliefs.
 Anger and frustration were usually aimed at them for every slight ill that befell the community.
 For example, the Jews were used as scapegoats when the Black Plague engulfed large parts of Europe, decimating one-third of Europe’s population.
-Jews were falsely accused of poisoning drinking wells.
+Some of them were falsely accused of poisoning drinking wells.

 Many Jews had to be always on a constant alert, looking behind their shoulders.
 Some had to quickly denounce their faith in order to save their very lives or in order to secure a right to citizenship.

-Fast forward to the nineteenth century where the hatred of Jews took on a different turn.
-In Germany, for example, hatred of the Jews did not primarily stem from their religious beliefs; instead, it came from the perception that the Jews were of different race than the rest of the population.
-So, regardless of whether a Jew changed faiths by converting to Christianity, the person could still not shake off the discrimination that was aimed at him or her.
+Fast forward to the nineteenth century when the hatred for the Jews took on a different turn.
+In Germany, for example, hatred for the Jews did not primarily stem from their religious beliefs; instead, it came from the perception that the Jews were of different race than the rest of the population.
+So, regardless of whether a Jew changed faiths by converting to Christianity, the person could still not shake off the discrimination that was directed at him or her.